kodecocodes/english-style-guide/README.md

 **Smart Quotes/Apostrophes**

-Books use smart quotes and apostrophes (’), whereas articles in Wordpress need straight quotes and apostrophes (').
+Books use smart quotes and apostrophes (’), whereas articles in Wordpress need straight quotes and apostrophes ('). **Important Excpetion**: The metadata should include straight quotes and apostrophes _only_.

 **Markdown**